The Best Asian Restaurants in Sydney for a Flavoursome Feast

 Whether you're craving dumplings or noodles, sushi or short soup, these are the best Asian restaurants in Sydney to hit up.

 It’s no secret that Sydneysiders have an enduring love affair with Asian cuisine.
-There are plenty of restaurants scattered across the city overwhelming us with choice so, we've done a little digging, a little tasting and a whole lot of sipping to help you decide where to pop in next.
-From traditional food to fancy fusion fare, there's a restaurant to cover every style.
+There are plenty of restaurants scattered across the city, overwhelming us with choice, so, we’ve done a little digging, a little tasting and a whole lot of sipping to help you decide where to pop in next.
+From traditional food to fancy fusion fare, there’s a restaurant to cover every taste.

 Whether you’re in the mood for Chinese, Japanese, Thai or Malaysian, read on for our favourite Asian restaurants in Sydney.